Ademola101/Ademola-101/README.md

 ## About me

-Hello :raised_hand: I am **Ademola**, a full stack web developer and technical writer.

-I am proficient in Ruby, JavaScript and TypeScript programming languages to build excellent and scalable software applications.
+Hello there!
+I'm Ademola, a full stack web developer and technical writer with a passion for creating scalable and efficient software applications.
+I have a strong foundation in Ruby, JavaScript, and TypeScript, and I am constantly learning and expanding my skillset.

+In my free time, you can find me writing about technical topics on my [blog](https://dev.to/ademola_isr) or cheering on my favorite football team.
+I am always open to new job opportunities and positions, so feel free to reach out to me on LinkedIn or Twitter.

+Thanks for stopping by!

 ## **Tech Stack**